Cherry Point Clinic Celebrates Officer Selections to Navy Captain

 |0

-This work, Cherry Point Clinic Celebrates Officer Selections to Navy Captain [Image 3 of 3], by Thomas Cieslak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cherry Point Clinic Celebrates Officer Selections to Navy Captain, by Thomas Cieslak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.